 A wizarding word about crowd flow

-On opening night, before the first show, the crowd spilled from the castle all the way through Hogsmeade out the main Hogsmeade gates into the park.
-You can enter Hogmeade through the main gates near showtime.
+Before the first show, the crowd spills from the castle all the way through Hogsmeade out the main Hogsmeade gates into the park.
+You can enter Hogmeade through the main gates near showtime, although if the Wizarding World gets too crowded, they will temporarily stop letting people in until the show ends and people exit.
 The back route behind the buildings that lead to Springfield USA will be an exit only, and you will not be allowed to stand there.
-They may temporarily keep you from entering until more people have cleared out after a show.

 Make the most of your night in Hogsmeade